 SERIAL Menu Parameter Choices Description Level 2 subme enus EDP BAUD BITS TERMIN EOLDLY Specifies settings for baud rate, data bits, termination characters, and end-of-line delay used by the EDP port.
 PRINT BAUD BITS TERMIN EOLDLY Specifies settings for baud rate, data bits, termination characters, and end-of-line delay used by the printer port.
 STREAM OFF EDP PRN Selects the serial port used for continuous transmission.
-See Section 7.3 on page 35 for information about the IQ plus 355 continuous data format.
+See Section 7.3 on page 36 for information about the IQ plus 355 continuous data format.
 PRNDES EDP PRN Print destination.
 Selects the port for data transmission when the PRINT key is pressed or the KPRINT EDP command is sent.
 Level 3 Subme enus EDP Port and Printer Port BAUD 9600 300 600 1200 2400 4800 Baud rate.
 Selects the transmission speed for the EDP or printer port.
 BITS 8NONE 7EVEN 7ODD Selects number of data bits and parity of data transmitted from the EDP or printer port.
 TERMIN CR/LF CR Termination character.
 Selects termination character for data sent from the EDP or printer port.
 EOLDLY 0 number End-of-line delay.
 Sets the delay period, in 0.1-second intervals, from when a formatted line is terminated to the beginning of the next formatted serial output.
-Value specified must be in the range 0-255, in tenths of a second (10 = 1 second).
+Value specified must be in the range 0-255, in tenths of a second (10 = 1 second). ЕСНО OFF ON This command enables or disables echoing of the serial commands sent to the indicator.